|

 0 Comments

+As mentioned earlier, Magnolia buds can be made into tea.
+Magnolia flowers, particularly the light pink type, can be cleaned and soaked in rice vinegar overnight.
+The petals turn into delicious appetizers that taste like Japanese ginger.
+The pickled petals can be a warming substitute on sushi platters.
+When these petals fall from trees, I feel the generosity of nature, as if food and medicine are sprinkled’ for us to use.
+This is a classic example of our connections with the natural world.
+I feel very grateful to live and learn old wisdom and to live as one with our natural world.
 By Andrej Babicky, Natural Perfumery Expert and Teacher A Beautiful Way to Capture the Scent of Flowers Have you ever wished you could bottle the scent of fresh flowers straight from your garden?
 Some flowers, like roses or lavender, can be distilled into essential oils, but others—like lilacs, gardenias, and jasmine—are too delicate for traditional extraction methods.
 That’s where enfleurage comes in—a centuries-old technique that allows us to capture the pure, natural fragrance of flowers in a way that no other method can.
 The Enchanting Scent of Lilac One of the most magical flowers to experience in spring is lilac..
 As soon as its blossoms appear, the air fills with a fresh, powdery sweetness that feels both nostalgic and uplifting.
 Lilac has a complex fragrance—a mix of honeyed florals, soft vanilla undertones, and a slightly green freshness that makes it truly unique.
 Walking past a blooming lilac bush on a warm day is like stepping into a cloud of pure springtime bliss.
 But as beautiful as lilacs smell, their scent is heartbreakingly fleeting.
 Once picked, their delicate fragrance fades quickly, and unlike roses or lavender, lilacs do not yield an essential oil through steam distillation.
 This makes enfleurage one of the only ways to capture their true scent and preserve their beauty beyond the blooming season.
 Imagine being able to enjoy the fragrance of lilacs long after their short-lived bloom is over—whether in a perfume, a solid balm, or a scented oil.
 With enfleurage, you can do just that.
 This method gently absorbs lilac’s aromatic molecules into a creamy fat base, preserving its scent exactly as it exists in nature.
 How Enfleurage Works

 The process is simple but requires patience.
 Fresh lilac flowers are placed onto a layer of fat (such as refined coconut oil or a blend of vegetable waxes) spread across a glass or ceramic surface.
 The flowers are gently pressed into the fat, where they release their fragrance over time.
 Then the spent flowers are replaced with fresh ones until the fat becomes saturated with their beautiful aroma.
 This fragrant pomade can be used as-is or further refined into a tincture or absolute for perfume-making.
 Want to Learn More?
 Join Our Courses & Workshops!
 And, if you're passionate about natural perfumery, we invite you to explore The Natural Perfumery Course and The Raw Material Extraction Course where you’ll learn various extraction techniques, including enfleurage, maceration, tincturing, and distillation.
 These courses are designed for anyone who wants to deepen their understanding of natural fragrance creation.
 And if you love lilacs, don’t miss our special Lilac Enfleurage Workshop this spring!
 This hands-on experience will teach you step-by-step how to preserve the enchanting scent of lilacs using traditional enfleurage.
 Whether you're a beginner or an experienced perfume lover, this workshop will give you the skills to create your own botanical extracts.
 Stay Connected & Subscribe!
 Spring is the perfect time to start your journey into natural perfumery.
 Subscribe to our courses and workshops to learn the art of capturing nature’s most beautiful scents.
 More info about the courses: www.teachers-academy.org More info about the workshop.
 By Ana Elena Sastrias, Certified Natural Perfumer An Aztec Flower that paints the Mexican landscape and cities in Orange colour during the Day of the Dead and All Saints’s Day Celebrations The Marigold (or Marygold) or Tagetes known in México as “Cempasúchil or Cempasúchitl”, (a Nahuatl word divided in two roots “Cemposalli”, meaning “twenty,” and “Xochitl, meaning “flower,” calling Marigolds the “flower of twenty petals,”) is a very emblematic flower during the month of November in Mexico.
 According to the legend, Marigolds also known as Cempasúchitl or Cempasúchil were miraculously gifted to the Nahua (the Aztec people) by Tonatiuh, their Sun God, so that they might honour their dead.
 November opens with Religious Celebrations for the Day of All Souls, Day of the Dead, Day of All Saints.
 There is a mix of Pre-Hispanic Culture and Catholic Celebrations.
 In both arenas, the Marigold or Cempasúchil is present in Altars, Offerings, Churches, Home and Business Decoration, Towns, Cities and Countryside landscape.
 Marigolds symbolise power, strength, and light that lives inside a person.
 The marigold has also come to symbolize a feeling of despaired love.
 If someone has lost someone they love, whether it be by death or a broken relationship.
 The importance of this flower in Mexican Culture is to remember our people who already passed away and honour them during this month of November.
 In ancient Mesoamerican civilizations, Cempasúchil was deeply linked to cultural, medicinal, and religious practices.
 It was associated with the Aztec Rain God, Tlaloc, and was used in water and fertility rituals.
 Additionally, the plant had a recognized medicinal properties and was used to treat illnesses related to cold and water such as hydropsy, the build-up of fluid in the body’s tissue.
 This condition, known as a disease of water, along with ascites (fluid accumulation in the abdomen), was symbolically linked to the Rain God Tláloc and other rain and water deities.
 Cempasúchil was also used to promote menstruation, and aid urination.
 Today, Cempasúchil remains as a plant of great relevance in science and culture.
 Chemically, named as Tagetes erecta L. is rich in flavonoids, antioxidants, anti-bacterial and anti-inflammatory compounds, hydrocarbons, and essential pigments like lutein, among others.
 In Mexico, the infusion of Cempasúchil flowers is used in traditional medicine to treat gastrointestinal diseases such as dyspepsia and diarrhoea; it presents antimicrobial, anti-fungal, antioxidant, anti-inflammatory, and analgesic effects related to the presence of flavonoid compounds.In food, the bright yellow, orange, and red blossoms add a flavour that is slightly spicy and bitter – reminiscent of arugula with hints of mint and tarragon.
 The petals of marigolds add colour and a spicy tang to salads and other seasonal dishes.
 Marigold is also used in perfumery by its sunny fragrance boasting a unique and uplifting fragrance that captures the essence of summer.
 Its scent is characterized by a blend of citrusy, green, and subtly spicy notes, evoking warmth, positivity, and joy.
 Definitively a heart note to use or even a base note combined with sandalwood.